 As a Florida foster parent, you’d be responsible for providing children with a temporary home that’s safe and loving while they wait to be reunited with their biological family or to be adopted.

-The majority of Florida foster care children don’t become eligible for adoption, but if the need for adoptive parents does arise, priority is given to biological family members and then to his or her foster parents.
+The majority of Florida foster children don’t become eligible for adoption, but if the need for adoptive parents does arise, priority is often given to biological family members and then to his or her foster parents.

-While foster parent requirements can vary depending on the Florida foster care agency you work with, there are several standard requirements that all prospective foster or adoptive parents in Florida must meet before welcoming a child from foster care into their home.
+While foster parent requirements can vary depending on the Florida agency you work with, there are several standard requirements that all prospective foster or adoptive parents in Florida must meet before welcoming a child from foster care into their home.

 In order to receive their license, foster and adoptive parents must also complete a Model Approach to Partnership in Parenting (MAPP) course, or the PRIDE (Parent Resource for Information Development and Education) training.
 You’ll also need to complete a licensing study.

 The entire process takes about eight months to complete in order to be approved as a Florida foster parent.

 Who Can Be Adopted from Foster Care in Florida?